hdShang/arxiv-daily/docs/cs-RO/2025-06-23/papers/250618960v2-forte-tactile-force-and-slip-sensing-on-compliant-fingers-for-delica.md

 ---
 layout: default
-title: FORTE: Tactile Force and Slip Sensing on Compliant Fingers for Delicate Manipulation
+title: "FORTE: Tactile Force and Slip Sensing on Compliant Fingers for Delicate Manipulation"
 ---

 # FORTE: Tactile Force and Slip Sensing on Compliant Fingers for Delicate Manipulation